Q&A with our Software Team: Dylan Boyd

 The role I assume in my team is somewhat unique.
 I have my own department in the sense that I don’t contribute directly to application code, but instead I manage and improve the DevOps process that supports those developers.
 Because of this, I operate at a different cadence to the work assigned within that team.
 However, it’s still beneficial for my work to be listed on the same board they operate with, as it keeps me accountable to keep my tasks organised, and gives my team the opportunity to request my time for anything related to DevOps or system administration.

-a man awards a woman with a certificate next to a TV screen
+Q&A with our Software Team: Dylan Boyd: a man awards a woman with a certificate next to a TV screen

-Dylan isn't afraid of her Slack emojis
+Dylan isn't afraid of her Slack emojis.

 What's the main project you’re working on today?